HannahBeattie/x-it/README.md

 For the [X-it launch site](https://x-it.vercel.app/)

-This website was created as a presentation tool for this project, with a simple sign-up form that stores Beta testing users to the fauna database on request.
+<i>This website was created as a presentation tool for this project, with a simple sign-up form that stores Beta testing users to the fauna database on request.
-The video was created using <b>iMovie</b>, screen-recordings of <b>x-it</b> running on my Google Calendar and stock footage from pexels.com.
+The video was created using <b>iMovie</b>, screen-recordings of <b>x-it</b> running on my Google Calendar and stock footage from pexels.com.</i>
 <br>
 <br>
 <b><i>Interface + under the hood</i></b>